sammtcbn/solr-installer/README.md

 ```

 If jdk is not installed in your system, please install it first as following steps:
-* In solr-install folder, run jdk-download-windows.bat to download jdk.
+* In solr-install folder, run jdk-windows-install.bat to download jdk and install automatically.
-* After jdk is downloaded, execute it to install in your system.
 * Add an Environment Variable named JAVA_HOME and set it to JDK installed path.
 * Add an Environment Variable named CLASSPATH and set it to .;%JAVA_HOME%\lib;%JAVA_HOME%\lib\tools.jar
 * Edit Environment Variable named PATH and append ;%JAVA_HOME%\bin